 Specifies a header to be written first on the log file.
 If the log is a wrap log, the item Head is written first in each new file.
-Head is to be a term if the format is internal, otherwise a sequence of bytes.
+Head is to be a term if the format is internal, otherwise an iodata().
 Defaults to none, which means that no header is written first on the file.

+'''

-{head\func, {M,F,A}}
+{head_func, {M,F,A}}

+'''

 Specifies a function to be called each time a new log file is opened.
 The call M:F(A) is assumed to return {ok, Head}.
 The item Head is written first in each file.
-Head is to be a term if the format is internal, otherwise a sequence of bytes.
+Head is to be a term if the format is internal, otherwise an iodata().